-When you floss your teeth you are going to be taking the extra steps needed to help your teeth, gums and body stay healthy beyond simply brushing.
-Brushing your teeth alone will not help you to get rid of all of the plaque buildup that occurs between your teeth from eating and regular use.
-Foods that stay in the small crevices and gaps between your teeth become lodges in and over time, if not removed properly, lead to significant plaque buildup, which in turn can lead to things like tooth decay, cavities and gingivitis.
-In some cases documented the plaque build up can cause and exacerbate certain conditions such as heart problems, pulmonary disease and other systemic diseases.
-When you floss you help to keep these areas clean and healthy, making your gums pinker and healthier and preventing plaque from forming.
-Bacteria growing exponentially between teeth can be disturbed only via dental flossing, and disturbing the growth.
+When you floss your teeth, you will take the extra steps to help your teeth, gums, and body stay healthy beyond simply brushing.
+Brushing your teeth alone will not help you get rid of all of the plaque buildup between your teeth from eating and regular use.
+Foods that stay in the small crevices and gaps between your teeth become lodges in and, over time, if not removed properly, lead to significant plaque buildup, which can lead to tooth decay and cavities, and gingivitis.
+In some cases documented, the plaque buildup can cause and exacerbate certain conditions such as heart problems, pulmonary disease, and other systemic diseases.
+When you floss, you help to keep these areas clean and healthy, making your gums pinker and healthier and preventing plaque from forming.
+Bacteria growing exponentially between teeth can be disturbed only via dental flossing and disturbing the growth.

-How to go About Flossing
+How to go About flossing

 Are you looking for a cosmetic dentist in Los Angeles?
-If you want to improve your smile and feel more confident than ever before, look no further than Dr. Anthony Mobasser.
+If you want to improve your smile and feel more confident, look no further than Dr. Anthony Mobasser.

-With over 30 years of experience, Dr. Mobasser uses advanced techniques and top-tier technologies to correct imperfections in your teeth, giving you the perfect smile.
+With over 30 years of experience, Dr. Mobasser uses advanced techniques and top-tier technologies to correct imperfections in your teeth, giving you a perfect smile.

 Dr. Mobasser has amassed a long list of celebrity clientele who know they can count on him to help them put their best face forward.
-If you want to have a Hollywood smile, contact the staff at Dr. Mobasser’s Los Angeles office to schedule your first appointment.
+If you want a Hollywood smile, contact the staff at Dr. Mobasser’s Los Angeles office to schedule your first appointment.

-To make the process easier, we offer free consultations to begin the journey towards your new smile.
+To make the process easier, we offer free consultations to begin the journey toward your new smile.
 Call us today to get started!

 Follow us on Facebook for daily updates and oral health tips!